Need to make a payment on your student account? We offer many easy, convenient ways for you to do just that.

 Secure online payments can be made via electronic check.
-Credit card (MasterCard or Visa) payments may be made online through CashNet by using your Lion's Den account.
+Credit card - Discover, MasterCard or Visa - payments may be made online through CashNet by using your Lion's Den account.

-Checks returned to Molloy College for insufficient funds will be subject to a $25 collection fee.
-Immediately upon notification of the returned check, the amount must be replaced with cash, credit card or money order.
-Any student having a second check returned for insufficient funds may not be permitted to use a personal check in the future.
+Make out all checks to Molloy College, being sure to include your account ID number on the check.
+This can be found in the upper left-hand corner of your statement of account.
+Checks returned to Molloy College for insufficient funds will be subject to a $25. collection fee.
+If you are notified of a returned check, the amount must immediately be replaced with cash, credit card or money order.
+If a second check is returned for insufficient funds, you may not be permitted to use a personal check in the future.

-Tuition Deferment Vouchers: Students receiving any type of tuition deferment vouchers must present the completed/authorized Tuition deferment voucher form at the time of registration to the Office of the Bursar.
-All charges not covered by the tuition deferment voucher must be paid by the due dates listed previously.
+Students receiving any type of tuition deferment vouchers must present the completed/authorized tuition deferment voucher form at the time of registration to the Office of the Bursar.
+All charges not covered by the tuition deferment voucher must be paid by the due dates previously listed.

-Tuition Credit Vouchers: The value of a tuition credit voucher cannot exceed the student's tuition charges.
+The value of a tuition credit voucher cannot exceed the student's tuition charges.
 Tuition credit vouchers can only be applied to tuition.
-(All fees, course fees and other costs to attend are not covered.)
+All fees, course fees and other costs to attend are not covered.

-Molloy Discount Policy: Molloy discounts, when used in conjunction with a tuition credit voucher, are taken off the amount due for tuition after the tuition credit voucher is applied to the bill.
+Molloy discounts, when used in conjunction with a tuition credit voucher, are subtracted from the amount due for tuition after the tuition credit voucher has been applied to the bill.
 Molloy discounts do not apply to fees, course fees and other costs.